 Behaviour factors for systems with base isolation or energy dissipation systems

-If seismic protection is provided through energy dissipation systems, prEN 1998-1-1:2022, 6.8, should be applied.
+If seismic protection is provided through energy dissipation systems, EN 1998-1-1:—2, 6.8, should be applied.

-If seismic protection is provided through energy dissipation systems, specific or additional rules for the design provided in prEN 1998-1-2:2022, 8 and 9, should be applied.
+If seismic protection is provided through energy dissipation systems, specific or additional rules for the design provided in EN 1998-1-2:—3, Clauses 8 and 9, should be applied.

 Verification to limit states